casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 You can get an IP address of a node on the network by visiting the `Peers Page <https://cspr.live/tools/peers>`_.
 You will see a list of peers, and you can select the IP of any peer on the list.

-Note: If the selected peer is blocking the port, pick a different peer and try again.
+**Note**: If the selected peer is blocking the port, pick a different peer and try again.

 Transfer Funds
 ^^^^^^^^^^^^^^